caridy/blog-src/articles/agent-planners-using-inline-functions/article.md

 Yet, the practical outcomes have been far from this vision.
 Here's why:

 1. __Limited Data Interaction__: Agents can pull data, but they often stumble with complex data structures.
 This makes it tough to extract meaningful information or provide clear answers.
 1. __Data Processing Challenges__: It's not just about fetching data; agents must also process it.
-They struggle with tasks like column aggregation or advanced computations.
+They struggle with tasks like column aggregation or advanced data computations.
 1. __Fixed Functionality__: Many agents are bound by a set list of functions for data interaction.
 This lack of flexibility hampers their ability to adapt to varied user requests.
 1. __SQL-like Queries__: Agents generating SQL-style queries face hurdles when data is spread across multiple platforms.
 Integrating related but separate data sources becomes a significant challenge.